article · Career change into tech

 Who this fits - and who it doesn't

-Insurance is one of the most data- and rules-driven fields outside of tech, which is why it transfers well - but keep the honest filter the sellers skip.
+Insurance is one of the most data- and rules-driven fields outside of tech, which is why it transfers well - but keep the honest filter the thin guides skip.
 If what tires you is the analysis, the documentation, and the regulated process itself, tech will not fix that, because those are tech's daily work too.
 Separate the two questions: 'is the field growing?' is not 'can I specifically get hired into it?'
 Underwriters, claims analysts, and adjusters who already live in policy data, risk scoring, and case files have a real head start - and many carriers have large internal IT, data, and security teams, so an internal transfer is often the lowest-risk on-ramp because your insurance domain knowledge is an asset there.

 The insurance-to-tech skill crosswalk